foxthefox/ioBroker.lifx/README.md

 |Bulb.Zone.bright|value|x|brightness 0...100 %|

 ## TODO:
-- cyclical getState from lamp, if adjusted outside ioBroker
 - getting adjustment of color values with all existing settings (brighness adjust has fixed 80% saturation and keeps the previous hue setting; saturation adjust and hue adjust has fixed 80% brightness)
 - transition times
 - waveforms